marienahapetian/portfolio-gallery/readme.txt

 *  Portfolio Loading Icon is good in those cases when you have big sets of images you can select one of beautiful loading icons while your portfolio images are loading.

-If you think, that you found a bug in our [WordPress Portfolio Gallery](http://huge-it.com/portfolio-gallery) plugin or have any question contact us at [info@huge-it.com](mailto:info@huge-it.com)
+If you think, that you found a bug in our [WordPress Portfolio Gallery](https://huge-it.com/portfolio-gallery) plugin or have any question contact us at [info@huge-it.com](mailto:info@huge-it.com)

 == Changelog ==

+= 2.3.0 =

+* 1) Added a new more advanced and modern lightbox.
+* 2) We have added a new option called Image Protection, disabling image save.

 = 2.2.9 =

 * 1) Added auto-loader
 * 2) Fixed the conflict with Photo Gallery plugin
 * 3) Added demo links to galleries in the back-end of the plugin

 = 2.2.8 =